raidionics/Raidionics-Slicer/README.md

 More information about the different models provided and architectures used can be accessed from the below-listed publications.

 ## Neuro
-* AGUNet neural network architecture => [Meningioma Segmentation in T1-Weighted MRI Leveraging Global Context and Attention Mechanisms](https://www.frontiersin.org/articles/10.3389/fradi.2021.711514/full)
+* AGU-Net neural network architecture => [Meningioma Segmentation in T1-Weighted MRI Leveraging Global Context and Attention Mechanisms](https://www.frontiersin.org/articles/10.3389/fradi.2021.711514/full)

-* Standardized reporting and Data System (RADS) => [Glioblastoma Surgery Imaging—Reporting and Data System: Standardized Reporting of Tumor Volume, Location, and Resectability Based on Automated Segmentations ](https://www.mdpi.com/2072-6694/13/12/2854)
+* Standardized reporting and Data System => [Glioblastoma Surgery Imaging—Reporting and Data System: Standardized Reporting of Tumor Volume, Location, and Resectability Based on Automated Segmentations ](https://www.mdpi.com/2072-6694/13/12/2854)

 * Segmentation performance => [Glioblastoma Surgery Imaging–Reporting and Data System: Validation and Performance of the Automated Segmentation Task ](https://www.mdpi.com/2072-6694/13/18/4674)